About the BIC

 North East, MD

-Travel With An Angel LTD. is a 501c3 nonprofit that provides respite services to Special Needs families while they are on vacation.
+Travel With An Angel LTD. is a 501(c)(3) nonprofit organization that provides respite services to Special Needs families while they are on vacation.
 They also provide Special Needs Awareness training and host Special Needs Awareness Events.

 Farrow Propagation is a proud, family owned business and liner grower for the Wholesale nursery with a commitment to quality and value.
 They offer a diverse line of woody ornamentals including some of their own plant patents.
 They are also an approved MDA boxwood grower.